One-com/one-color/README.md

 Comparing color objects
 -----------------------

-If you need to know if two colors represent the same 8 bit color, regardless of colorspace, compare their `hex()` values:
+If you need to know whether two colors represent the same 8 bit color, regardless of colorspace, compare their `hex()` values:

     one.color('#f00').hex() === one.color('#e00').red(1).hex() // true

-Use the `equals` method to compare two color instances within a certain epsilon (defaults to `1e-9`):
+Use the `equals` method to compare two color instances within a certain epsilon (defaults to `1e-9`).

     one.color('#e00').lightness(.00001, true).equals(one.color('#e00'), 1e-5) // false
     one.color('#e00').lightness(.000001, true).equals(one.color('#e00'), 1e-5) // true

+Before comparing the `equals` method converts the other color to the right colorspace, so you don't need to convert explicitly in this case either:

+    one.color('#e00').hsv().equals(one.color('#e00')) // true

 API overview
 ============